huntse/uncarved/content/articles/put_call_parity.md

 +++
 title = "Testing for put/call parity"
-aliases = [ "/articles/put_call_parity" ]
-last_modified = "2007-06-13T15:59:36Z"
+description = "Now let's check the prices from the ocaml Monte-Carlo pricer against the most obvious arbitrage relationship" aliases = [ "/articles/put_call_parity" ] last_modified = "2007-06-13T15:59:36Z"
 +++
-# Testing for put/call parity

-## Now let's check the prices from the ocaml Monte-Carlo pricer against the most obvious arbitrage relationship

 [Put][5] call parity is an important relationship in options pricing.
 Let's test our prices to see if they obey this relationship.